 Free: Space Weather Newsletter

-18K GOLD SUNFLOWER PENDANT: Are you looking for a far-out gift?
-Consider the 18K Gold Sunflower Pendant.
-On June 3rd, the students of Earth to Sky Calculus launched it to the stratosphere onboard a cosmic ray research balloon:
+STERLING SILVER RAINBOW DRAGONFLY: Are you looking for a far-out gift?
+Consider the Rainbow Dragonfly Space Pendant.
+The students of Earth to Sky Calculus launched it to the stratosphere onboard a cosmic ray research balloon:

 The students are selling space pendants to pay the helium bill for their cosmic ray ballooning program.
 Each one comes with a greeting card showing the jewelry in flight and telling the story of its trip to the stratosphere and back again.